sajclarke/relief-map/README.md

-# express-api-simple
+# Relief Map Example

-Simple setup for a local Node Express API for GET/POST requests.
+Simple setup for a client/server for displaying relief points stored on a public Google spreadsheet.
 Also includes Procfile for Heroku deployment

 ## Features

-Accepts [name] as GET or POST parameters and provides a JSON response of "Welcome back [name]"
+- Server to read from public Google spreadsheet of relief points
+- Client app (made with `create-react-app`) that displays the relief points on a map (using `mapbox-gl.js`)

 ## Todo

-- [x] Deploy to heroku
+- [x] Pull data from spreadsheet using Google Spreadsheet API
-- [x] Fix Get request params
+- [x] Setup REST API
-- [ ] Use Boom Error responses
-- [ ] Use Joi Data validation
+- [x] Display relief points using Mapbox in React app
-- [ ] Use Helmet to secure HTTP headers
+- [ ] Extend REST API to CRUD (create, update, delete) relief points
-- [ ] Add CORS whitelisting
+- [ ] Submit new relief points via client app